-Students must be in good academic standing with the Graduate School, their program, and their advisor.
-The Graduate School regularly reviews the record of any student who received grades of BC, C, D, F, or I in courses numbered 300 or above, or grades of U in research and thesis.
-This review could result in academic probation with a hold on future enrollment, and the student may be suspended from graduate studies.
+The Graduate School requires students maintain good academic standing with the Graduate School, their program, and their advisor.
+The Graduate School regularly reviews the records of students who earn grades with associated grade points of less than 3.00, e.g., BC, C, D, F, or I in courses numbered 300 or above, or grades of U in research and thesis courses.
+This review may result in academic probation with a hold on future enrollment, and may lead to dismissal from graduate studies.